Particular/docs.particular.net/Content/NServiceBus/using-multiple-azure-storage-accounts-for-scaleout.md

 ## Scale Units

-Scale out works to a certain extent, but you cannot apply it infinitely while expecting throughput to increase accordingly.
+Scaleout works to a certain extent, but you cannot apply it infinitely while expecting throughput to increase accordingly.
 You can only get so much throughput from a single resource or group of resources grouped together.

 Suitable techniques in the cloud include resource partitioning and use of scale units.
-Scale unit is a set of resources with well determined throughput, where adding more resources to this unit does not result in increased throughput.
+A scale unit is a set of resources with well determined throughput, where adding more resources to this unit does not result in increased throughput.
 When the scale unit is determined, to improve throughput, create more scale units.
 Scale units do not share resources.

 An example of a partitioned application with a different number of deployed scale units is an application deployed in various regions.